rcc-uchicago/python-intro/setup.md

 1. Install [Anaconda](http://swcarpentry.github.io/workshop-template/#setup) on your computer which includes the notebook.
 2. Use [Jupyter Online](https://try.jupyter.org)
 3. Use https://jupyter.rcc.uchicago.edu if you have an RCC account.
 The Jupyter notebook on RCC uses Python 2 by default.
-Please login to Midway and run the following commands to add Python 3 to the Jupyter notebook:
+Please login to Midway1 and run the following commands to add Python 3 to the Jupyter notebook:

 ~~~
 $ module load python/3.4-2015q1